ashishMECHA/Responsive-Website/README.md

 # Responsive-Website
-A responsive website using HTML, CSS, Javascript .
+A responsive website using HTML, CSS, Javascript.